nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 You've got something from IKEA, we all do, and I can almost guarantee it's one of those cubby shelving units i.e. the kallax.

+There are absolutely _tons_ of IKEA hacks out there that you can try and most of them are beginner-friendly.

 ## Practice makes Confidence